Field of View Explained: Getting the Right Angle

 What is the Field of View?

 Most of the confusion stems from trying to define the difference between the field of view and angle of view.
-Some people believe these two terms to be interchangeable, while others think there is a slight but important difference.
+Some people believe these two terms to be interchangeable, while others think there is a slight difference.

 More on this in the section below.